kepano/obsidian-advanced-appearance/README.md

 # Developer documentation

-You can access the user's selection via the following CSS variables and classes.
+You can access the user's settings via the following CSS variables and classes.

 ## CSS variables